dougeby/IntuneDocs/intune-user-help/what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md

 Organizations sometimes require you to install work or security apps, such as Microsoft Office or Mobile Threat Defense.
 If apps are required or made available, you'll find them in the Company Portal app or through your organization's private store.

 ## Lets you remotely reset a lost or stolen device (if device supports it)
-If a device is lost or stolen, you can sign in to the Company Portal app on any other device, and if supported, reset your phone to factory settings.
-This feature is helpful if your device contains propriatery work data and you fear that it could become compromised.
-Because it's enrolled in management, your company's support or IT admin can also help reset it.
+If a device is lost or stolen, you can sign in to the Company Portal app on any other device, and reset your phone to factory settings.
+This feature is helpful if your device contains proprietary work data that you don't want anyone else to access.
+Because the device is enrolled in management, your company's support or IT admin can also help reset it.

 ## Notifies you of policy updates and requirements
 The Company Portal app on your device checks in, or syncs, with your organization's mobile device management provider every eight hours.
 If you want to check in more frequently, you or company support can initiate a manual sync.
-During check-in the app will:
+During check-in, the app will:
 * Download any policy or app updates that your company support makes available.
 * Send hardware inventory updates.
 These updates do not contain personal information.
 * Send any company app inventory updates.
 These updates do not contain personal information.